slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The best way, perhaps the only way, to change others is to become an example." (...)
 "Everybody wants to change others.
 Nobody wants to be changed." (...)
+"Everybody likes to conjecture, nobody likes to correct errors." (...)
 "People think they can’t change themselves, but they can.
 People think they can change others, but they can’t." (...)
 "Sometimes it’s easier to change the world than to change people’s minds."
 -- Naval Ravikant*